bmatsuo/dispatch/README.md

 --------

 You can usage examples by checking out the examples subdirectory.
-You can run the compile all the examples to run the locally with the following commands
+You can run the compile all the examples to run the locally with the command

-    cd $GOROOT/src/pkg/github.com/bmatsuo/dispatch
-    gomake exinstall
+    cd $GOROOT/src/pkg/github.com/bmatsuo/dispatch && gomake exinstall && cd -

 This installs all the examples.
 So, you can for instance run ```godu``` simply with the command